axoflow/axosyslog-core-docs/content/filterx/function-reference.md

 }
 ```

-Then the following filterx expression selects only "web" traffic:
+Then the following FilterX expression selects only "web" traffic:

 ```shell
 filterx {